pasqualerossi/Born2BeRoot-Guide/README.md

 Step by Step Guide from the start to end of This Project.
 Mandatory only, this guide doesn't cover the bonus part.

 ## This Guide Information
-This guide has 7 Parts:
+This guide has 8 Parts:
 - Part 1 - Downloading Your Virtual Machine
 - Part 2 - Installing Your Virtual Machine
 - Part 3 - Starting Your Virtual Machine
 - Part 4 - Configurating Your Virtual Machine
 - Part 5 - Connecting to the SSH Server
 - Part 6 - Continue Configurating Your Virtual Machine
+- Part 7 - Signature.txt
-- Part 7 - Your Born2BeRoot Defence Evaluation
+- Part 8 - Your Born2BeRoot Defence Evaluation with Questions

 ## Part 1 - Downloading Your Virtual Machine